 Yes, you must be admitted to one of the ASU-Beebe campuses (includes Beebe, Heber Springs, Searcy or LRAFB) before you will be allowed to enroll in an online course.
-You can apply for admission online from the Admissions Office website.
-Contact ASU-Beebe Admissions 800.632.9985 or 501.882.8260 if you have admission questions.
+You can apply for admission online from the Admissions Office webpage.
+Contact ASU-Beebe Admissions 800.632.9985 or 501.882.8860 if you have admission questions.

 No. You will still be required to learn the same material; the main difference will be the way that you receive the course material.
-Instead of a face-to-face classroom setting, you will use the ASU-Beebe Learning Management System (Bb) to access the material in your online classes.
+Instead of a face-to-face classroom setting, you will use the ASU-Beebe Learning Management System, Blackboard, to access the material in your online classes.
 This means you must have access to a dependable computer and internet connection.
-Additionally, online students must overcome procrastination to succeed as online courses require you to show initiative in logging on regularly and completing course assignments and activities on your own.
+Additionally, online courses require you to show initiative in logging in on a regular basis with completing course assignments and activities on your own.

 It depends.
-Internet Assisted (IA) courses require activities on campus (such as labs).
-Check with your instructor for more details.
+Internet Assisted (IA) courses require activities on campus (check with the instructor for more details).
 All ASU-Beebe online courses require at least one proctored exam that can be taken for free on one of the ASU-Beebe campuses.
-If you live too far away to travel to our campus you will be able to secure a proctor in your location provided they meet the Distance Learning proctoring guidelines.
+If you live too far away to travel to our campus you will be able to secure a proctor in your location provided they meet the Online College Proctoring Policy guidelines.
 Check out the Exam Proctoring Policy page for more information.

 Yes.
 Students are encouraged to explore the Online College Student Orientation within Blackboard.
-This will help you learn how to be successful in online classes and how to use the various tools within the learning management system (Blackboard).
+This will help you learn how to be successful in online classes and how to use the various tools within Blackboard.

 If you do not have access to Blackboard yet, you can view an orientation video located on the Orientation page on this site.
 These videos will introduce you to the basic tools used in online courses.

-You need a dependable computer that has the following: the latest version of Mozilla Firefox (free through Firefox.com) or Microsoft Internet Explorer properly installed; Java installed and updated (free through Java.com); and Adobe Reader and Adobe Flash installed (both free through Adobe.com).
+You need a dependable computer that has the following: the latest version of Mozilla Firefox (free through Firefox.com) or Google Chrome properly installed; Java installed and updated (free through Java.com); and Adobe Reader and Adobe Flash installed (both free through Adobe.com).
 Additionally, you need a reliable internet connection (connections through the old modem format is not recommended).

 Yes, it is highly recommended that you have your own computer.
 If you do not have a computer at your home, please make sure that your access to a computer is dependable.
 If you are planning to access your course from your workplace, you may need to check with your supervisor and/or network administrator.

-For most courses, the main requirement will be a browser (Mozilla Firefox or Microsoft Internet Explorer).
-Thus far, Firefox has proven to be more compatible with Bb.
+For most courses, the main requirement will be a browser (Mozilla Firefox or Google Chrome).
 Some courses will require that you use additional software such as Microsoft Office for assignments.
 Check with your instructor for further details.

 For current software issues, visit www.blackboard.com.
-Bb will spawn pop-up windows for quizzes, mail, and discussions.
+Blackboard will spawn pop-up windows for quizzes, mail and discussions.
 If you are running pop-up blocking software, please consult the software vendor for instructions for disabling pop-up blocking.

-Yes.
-Every online course requires a textbook and students are expected to have the required text within the first few days of class.
-You can get information about your required text by clicking on the 'View' button for the course you are enrolled in on the appropriate semester/term through the Schedule of Classes on the www.asub.edu website.
+The majority of online classes require a textbook and it is expected you will have the book within the first few days of class, since most have assignments and/or exams within the first week.
+You can buy directly from the bookstore at one of our campus locations or you can order through one of the online campus bookstores found on the Bookstore webpage.
 Be sure you have chosen the class you are enrolled in as some instructors may require a different text.
-This text book information will also be part of the course syllabus, which is accessible the first day of class.
-If you have additional questions, visit the online bookstore on the www.asub.edu website.
+The textbook information will also be part of the course syllabus, which is accessible the first day of class.

-You can log in by following the links to Bb from the ASU-Beebe webpage, www.asub.edu or by going directly to the Blackboard login page at http://bbapp.asub.edu.
-Bookmark this page, because the Bb server may be functioning even if the main ASU-Beebe webpage is down.
+You can log in by following the links to Blackboard from the ASU-Beebe website, www.asub.edu or by going directly to the Blackboard login page at http://bbapp.asub.edu.
+Bookmark this page, because the Blackboard server may be functioning even if the main ASU-Beebe website is down.

-Your USER ID is your campus assigned Student ID, which can be found within Campus Connect under Student/Demographics.
-Your initial PASSWORD for Bb is your birthdate - in 6-digit format.
-Example: your birth date is March 15, 1987 - your password will be 031587.
-If your login does not work, please contact the Blackboard Help Desk at 501.882.4409.
+Your USER ID is your campus assigned Student ID, which can be found in Campus Connect under Student/Demographics.
+Your PASSWORD is your 6-digit birthday (MMDDYY).
+If your login does not work, please contact the Blackboard Help Desk at 501.882.4409 or email at bbhelpdesk.